dpryan79/bison/README.md

      (samtools-0.1.19 is no longer supported).
   *  Somehow, the methylation extractor was still defaulting to a minimum phred score of 10, when the documentation said it was defaulting to 5.
+  *  CRAM files can now be produced and processed.
+Both bison and bison_herd will output in CRAM format if the -C option is given.

 ###0.3.3